sderosiaux/how-i-stay-updated/README.md

 Here is how i stay updated.

-I can now point to this repo if a recruiter asks me. :wink:
+I can now point to this repo if someone asks me. :wink:

 # Twitter